zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.5  Revision 8 active-X
+Version 9.5  Revision 9 active-X

-Fix precedence for logical operators on numbers
+1. New object Mutex (use Declare M Mutex to define one)
+2. Now By reference we can use Long for calling libraries.